Dual approach for object tracking based on optical flow and swarm intelligence

 \subsubsection{Feature selection}

 Before any tracking of moving object the most fundamental step is the selection of “trackable" features.
+For the present problem we consider sparse optical flow method based on KLT algorithm.
 First we have to determine the parameters to find out good features.
-According to Tomasi and Kanade\cite{cite48:tomasi1991detection} \textit{'a single pixel cannot be tracked until it has s a very distinctive brightness with respect to all of its neighbors'}.
+According to Tomasi and Kanade\cite{Tom91} \textit{'a single pixel cannot be tracked until it has s a very distinctive brightness with respect to all of its neighbors'}.
 Hence, they prefer a “Window” of pixels which should contain sufficient texture.
 By “texture” we mean a group of neighboring pixels (window of pixels) which shows significant variation or changes of intensity or brightness between consecutive frames.
 Areas with a varying texture pattern are mostly unique in an image, while uniform or linear intensity areas are often common and not unique.
 Based on these guideline we proceed as follows;